malkawimahdi/investigating-loop-detection-algorithms/README.md

 ## Algorithms
 Within the algorithms folder, there are two folders for each of the generated algorithms.
 A folder contains the source code for the edge detection algorithm, whilst the other folder contains the results generated using the algorithm for each test case under a folder given by the same name containing the results.
+Please note, algorithm 1, may contain results previously generated from manually generating the graphs for the test cases, hence variation in the command being timed.
+No difference is generated from the results, hence they have not be re-run.

 Only CBMC algorithms deviate from this as the source code for their implementations are locatable on the hyperlinks below: